 Along with a note, I sent the finished images to Austin.
 In the note, I mentioned that I had never finished an image the way I did with his second portrait.
 I also let him know that if he did not like the way I did it, I’d do it over.

 His response was “Don’t you dare touch it.”

 Including the back story, I posted the image on a photography Facebook page.
 I was expecting feedback on the quality and technical side of Austin’s picture, but that didn’t happen.
 Instead, I got a string of personal comments.
-Some by people that were in the same situation, had been in that situation, or close to someone going through that.
+Some by people that were in the same situation, had been in that situation, or were close to someone going through it.

 I continued to receive emotional responses to Austin’s image and the story it told.
 Before I showed the image to someone, I always told the story behind it.
 The story was simple, “This is Austin.
 He’s a lifelong Military transitioning into the Civilian world.”
 The most compelling reaction came from an acquaintance and fellow photographer.
 I didn’t know he was ex-Military prior to showing him the image.
 When Dan saw the image, his response was emphatic.
 “I know exactly how he feels.
 That was me.”

 Although I continued the business portraits, I soon started doing street photography, but the desire to photograph spontaneous human emotion in a portrait setting stayed with me.
 It would become a driving passion to create human images that people could form an emotional connection with.